 How we process your personal data

-From 25 May, a new General Data Protection Regulation (GDPR) will apply in all EU countries.
-In Sweden, it will replace the Personal Data Act (PUL).
-In practice, protection of your personal data will be reinforced, as well as your right to know what it is used for and how it is processed by this government agency as well as other organisations and businesses.
+In Sweden and all EU countries the General Data Protection Regulation (GDPR) applies.
+In practice, protection of your personal data is reinforced, as well as your right to know what it is used for and how it is processed by this government agency as well as other organisations and businesses.

 The county administrative board may need to collect, receive or by other means process your personal data.
 Personal data is any type of information directly or indirectly attributable to a physical person who is alive.
 All handling of personal data, such as storing, deleting, distributing and copying, constitute personal data processing.